eeeschwartz/next/content-migration-plan.md

 * Start with a [content dashboard](https://docs.google.com/spreadsheet/ccc?key=0Aupv-89nVqawdGdPTFZmeEUxSnIwdW9UWmFFWlVlVkE&usp=sharing#gid=14) to give writers a list of their top pages.
 Include KPIs so writers can see which of their pages have high bounce rates, for instance.
 * Talk about [successful writing for the web](https://www.gov.uk/guidance/content-design/writing-for-gov-uk).
  * Write collaboratively using a shared [content workbook](https://docs.google.com/document/d/1S1U-kU13cPVp07wjyxfHTtDwuww1fpi6oTi0Eo4NhvM/edit#heading=h.l6xhyokye9cc).
 Focus on writing for a specific user need, rather than divisive issues like site structure or visual design.
- * Use [readability tools](https://readability-score.com/) to give writiers real-time feedback.
+ * Use [readability tools](https://readability-score.com/) to give writers real-time feedback.
  * After each week's session, show the content to real users to see if it meets their expectations.
  * Add selected content to the live site, LexingtonKY.gov, to see how KPIs change.